viviRbi/vyNote/readme.md

 # REST
 18. What does the acronym REST stand for?
 What makes a service “RESTful”?
+- REST stands for Representational State Transfer.
+It’s an architectural pattern for creating web services
+- RESTful service implements REST pattern.
+It is considered restful when it had all architecture coinstain of REST aside for the optional code on demand one

 19. What protocols and data format do REST services use?
+- Html
+- Xml, Json, Plain text

-20. What are the architectural constraints of REST?
+## What are the architectural constraints of REST?
+ Uniform interface (consistent namespace), Client server (front & back seperate), Stateless (server not stored http request), Cachable, Layer System (deploy on server A, authenticate request on server C, store data on server B), Code on demand

 21. Explain the levels of the Richardson Maturity Model

 22. Explain the HATEOAS concept

-23. What is a “resource” in a REST service?
+## What is a “resource” in a REST service?
+- Rest treat everthing as a resource.
+- It uses various representations to represent a resource like Text, JSON, XML

 24. What does the “uniform interface” constraint mean?
 Give an example of some RESTful endpoints you would create for an API.
 Should the URLs contain nouns, verbs, or